 Where can we take B&W Looks?

-I love doing insights on Black and White.
-I could honestly do them all day everyday.
+I love doing insights into Black and White.
+I could honestly do them all day every day.

 I’m heavily influenced by two photographers when it comes to my grading in general especially their use of textures.